starberry/joomla-repo/README.md

 mkdir newsite && cd newsite
 git init

+# Alternatively, you can start with a fresh vhost, but you might need to
+# handle a few merge conflicts.

 # We want to pull the joomla-repo onto this new project
 git remote add joomla-repo git://github.com/starberry/joomla-repo.git

 # Fetch all references, including Joomla version tags
 git fetch --all

 # Need to initialise the repo's HEAD with a single dummy commit.
-This can be removed later
+This can be removed later.
+# Alternatively, you could commit the vhost's config files.
 touch dummy; git add dummy; git commit -m'Dummy commit' dummy

 # Merge the desired version of Joomla onto this new repo
-git pull joomla-repo tags/j3.1.1
+git pull joomla-repo/j3.1.1

+# Set up the GitHub repo in GitHub and set the permissions.

 # Add the GitHub repo as the origin
 git remote add origin git://github.com/starberry/newsite.git